Day 1: Australia –– Budapest

 Optional Tour (additional cost applies): Marksburg Castle (PM)

 Journey to the dramatic Marksburg Castle on a guided tour.
 Known as the only hill castle on the Rhine that has never been destroyed, Marksburg Castle has also been continuously occupied for more than 700 years.
 It houses a collection of fascinating Middle Ages artefacts.

 Day 14: Cologne (B,L,D)

-This morning join a walking tour of Cologne, one of Germany’s largest cities and capital of the Rhineland.
-The city is highlighted by the soaring, twin-steeple Gothic cathedral that is the geographical and spiritual heart of the city.
-Known for its vibrant art scene, Cologne abounds with cafes, galleries, shops and taverns.
-Set sail in the late afternoon for Amsterdam.
+This morning, join a walking tour of Cologne, one of Germany’s largest cities and the capital of the Rhineland.
+The geographical and spiritual heart of Cologne is the twin-steeple Gothic cathedral, but the city also has a great range of cafes, galleries, shops and taverns to explore.

 Day 15: Amsterdam (B,L,D)